PowerMops/powermops-site/src/routes/pmops/Classes-2.md

 the file data is left in a String+ object, and is therefore subject to all of the various manipulations that String+ can perform.

-Finally, String+\'s Draw: method accepts a Rect object and a justification parameter, and draws the contents of the string as justified text within the box specified by the rectangle.
+Finally, String+'s Draw: method accepts a Rect object and a justification parameter, and draws the contents of the string as justified text within the box specified by the rectangle.